tstran155/Linear-Programming-MILP-DP-NLP-Optimization-With-Python/README.md

-# Linear Programming and Mixed-Integer Linear Programming (MILP) Optimization with Python
+# Linear Programming, Mixed-Integer Linear Programming (MILP), Dynamic Programming (DP), and Nonlinear Programming (NLP) Optimization with Python

 Linear programming is a mathematical optimization technique used to optimize a linear objective function subject to a set of linear constraints.
 It involves finding the values of decision variables that minimize or maximize the objective function while satisfying the given constraints.
 Mixed Integer Linear Programming extends LP to include cases where some or all of the decision variables are required to be integers.
 This is particularly useful in scenarios where decisions involve discrete units (like numbers of plants, machines, or hectares in this case).
 MILP is ideal for scenarios requiring discrete decisions.
 For this rice planting problem, this would mean specifying the exact number of hectares for each type of rice in each field type, which cannot realistically be fractional.
 It can model a wide range of practical problems more accurately than LP when integer constraints are involved.